Known by sportsmen as the "Province of Lakes," Manitoba is mostly flat land, with some hills and small mountains southwest.

 Manitoba's southwestern mountains include the Duck, Pembina and Porcupine ranges.
 The Duck Mountains include Manitoba's highest point, Baldy Mountain, 831 m (2,727 ft.)

 Significant rivers included the Assiniboine, Bloodvein, Churchill, Gods, Nelson, Poplar, Red, Souris and Wolverine.
-The entire Lake Winnipeg watershed drains north into the Nelson River, and on into Hudson Bay.
+The entire Lake Winnipeg watershed drains northeast into the Nelson River, and on into Hudson Bay.